git/git.github.io/rev_news/drafts/edition-100.md

   with the commit message changes suggested by Elijah and Junio.

   Both Eric Sunshine and Phillip Wood chimed in to comment on this version.
-Eric suggested moving further up in "strbuf.h" the comment added by the first patch of the series and making it clear that this comment is for developers instead of mere users of the strbuf functions.
+Eric suggested moving the comment added by the first patch of the series further up in "strbuf.h" and making it clear that this comment is for developers instead of mere users of the `strbuf` functions.
 Phillip suggested simplifying the parameters of a function where a new parameter was added by the last patch of the series.

   Calvin then sent
   [a version 5 of the series](https://lore.kernel.org/git/20230511194446.1492907-1-calvinwan@google.com/)
-  that included the suggestions made by Eric and Phillip.
-Eric replied with some further small comments about the first and last patches of the series
+  which included the suggestions made by Eric and Phillip.
+Eric replied with some further small comments about the first and last patches of the series.

   Calvin then sent
   [a version 6 of the series](https://lore.kernel.org/git/20230512171429.2202982-1-calvinwan@google.com/)